What is it?

 - Eating food or drinking water or milk that has been contaminated with Salmonella bacteria.

-- Touching infected animals and then eating or touching the mouth without washing hands first.
+- Eating or touching the mouth after touching infected animals without washing hands first.
 Infected animals often do not appear sick.
 Animals commonly infected with Salmonella include chickens, ducks, pigs, cows, rodents, and reptiles such as snakes, lizards, and turtles.
 Pets are a common source of infection.

-- Eating ready-to-eat foods (foods that don't need to be cooked) that have been prepared with utensils, or on food preparation surfaces contaminated with Salmonella.
+- Eating ready-to-eat foods (foods that don't need to be cooked) that have been prepared on food preparation surfaces or with utensils contaminated with Salmonella.

-- Salmonella infection is usually diagnosed by a stool test.
+- Salmonella infection is usually diagnosed by testing the stool for the bacteria.

 - Most people recover without treatment.
 Antibiotics are sometimes used for people with severe illness.
-Antibiotics may also be helpful for young infants and people with certain chronic medical conditions such as cancer, sickle cell disease, HIV infection, other immune system problems, and chronic gastrointestinal disease.
+Antibiotics may also be helpful for young infants and people with certain chronic medical conditions.

-- Drink plenty of liquids to prevent dehydration.
+- Drinking plenty of liquids is recommended to prevent dehydration.

 - Wash hands with soap and warm water after going to the bathroom, changing diapers, touching animals, and before eating or preparing food.